 As a Professor of Art History, you’ve been teaching art.
 I want you to explain to us what new experience the Covid pandemic brought into the way you’ll now be teaching art.
 I know people have had fusion of virtual teaching, in-person teaching.
 But, here must have been a new experience and what is your take away from that?

 For me it was really great because the transition from in-person teaching to virtual teaching at the University of Arkansas was a great one for me.
 It was seamless, really seamless.
 And I thought that we could apply that to our mode of operation — you don’t have to bring people into your space and in fact that was the idea which I started in 1994 with the videos.
 It wasn’t very popular at that time but that was e-learning at that time in 1994.
-Because I realised that the work we had at hand was enormous, there was no way you could bring everybody that needed to learn a skill into your own space so what you needed to do was to get the information out to them.
-And that was a virtual platform for that.
-And also riding on this video culture, already we had this home video culture – we want to see videos when we watch films and so Nigerians we’re already caught up on that tradition of watching and learning; so I thought that if you put up serous things, serous materials online they do learn.
+Because I realised that the work we had at hand was enormous, there was no way you could bring everybody that needed to learn a skill into your own space, so what you needed to do was to get the information out to them.
+And that was a virtual platform for that, also riding on this video culture, already we had this home video culture – we want to see videos when we watch films, and so Nigerians we’re already caught up on that tradition of watching and learning; so I thought that if you put up serous things, serous materials online they do learn.
 So, coming back to that again and in this case, we are using more recent platforms; social media platforms.
-I began to think about ways of evolving this, Women and Youth Art Foundation – we can run only when we have grants, because art materials are expensive; when you’re teaching new entrants into the arts, they just waste your materials and if you don’t have the funding for that it is problematic.
+I began to think about ways of evolving this; Women and Youth Art Foundation – we can run only when we have grants, because art materials are expensive; when you’re teaching new entrants into the arts, they just waste your materials and if you don’t have the funding for that, it is problematic.
 Unfortunately, we do not have people who are willing to support this kind of initiatives within Nigeria — which is very sad.
-All our funding has come from outside which is a tragedy.
+All our funding has come from outside, which is a tragedy.
 I think that people are more given to funding entertainment rather than visual arts.

 But this is something that will impact society very positively.
-You were talking about helping women and young girls learn skills that they can put to use, rather than just play away their time or bemoan situations, they are progressively engaged, they can make money and they can in turn teach other people.
+You were talking about helping women and young girls learn skills that they can put to use.
+Rather than just play away their time or bemoan situations, they are progressively engaged; they can make money and they can in turn teach other people.

 So, we think that this virtual teaching is a great thing because you get a wider audience, and it is also much cheaper.
 We have people now for MasterArt classes also reaching out from the diaspora.
-It’s incredible.
+It is incredible.
 People are saying they want to take part in the class; they want to learn about the art.
-But what we specialise in for MasterArt classes is not just about arts and crafts but also about the indigenous knowledge systems, looking at African art and culture.
+But what we specialise in for MasterArt classes is not just about arts and crafts, but also about the indigenous knowledge systems, looking at African art and culture.